Eastern deer mouse: High-elevation adaptations

-Some deer mice are found at high elevations where there are low levels of oxygen and ambient temperatures.
-They encounter year-round hypoxia and cold, and undergo their entire reproductive cycles under these harsh conditions.
-Chronic hypoxia can limit the growth of these high-elevation deer mice during gestation, which can affect development and maternal physiology.
-However, high-elevation deer mice do appear to have several physiological adaptations that allow them to survive in these environments.
-High-elevation mice have a greater capacity for carbohydrate and lipid oxidation compared to low-elevation mice.
+Some eastern deermice are found at high elevations, where there are low levels of oxygen and ambient temperatures.
+They encounter year-round cold and hypoxia, undergoing their entire reproductive cycles under these harsh conditions.
+Chronic hypoxia can limit the growth of these high-elevation deermice during gestation, which can affect development and maternal physiology.
+However, several physiological adaptations allow them to survive in high-elevation environments, including a greater capacity for carbohydrate and lipid oxidation than low-elevation mice.
 Mouse populations living at different elevations show allelic variation among gene duplicates that encode the α-chain subunits of adult hemoglobin.
 Modifications in the α and β globin genes may also indicate an increase in hemoglobin-oxygen affinity and oxygen transport in these high-elevation populations.

 Reproduction and life span

 Procreation

 Peromyscus maniculatus are polygynous, meaning one male will mate with multiple females.
 They exhibit behaviors associated with polygyny, as males have much larger territory than females, live with multiple females, and are known to commit infanticide if they catch young unattended.
 Though they usually live alone, during winter the single male-multiple female cohort may live in a shared nest.